knative/docs/blog/articles/set-up-a-local-knative-environment-with-kind.md

 EOF
 ```

+The values for the container ports are randomly chosen and are used later on to configure a NodePort service with these values.
+The values for the host ports are where you'll send cURL requests to as you deploy applications to the cluster.

 With that cluster configuration file, you can create a cluster with the below command.
 Your `kubeconfig` will automatically be updated and the default cluster will be set to your new cluster.

 ```bash